 For example, there might not be sufficient financial data to perform a valuation.
 Or an unrelated external event may have temporarily increased (or decreased) the practice’s value around the time of the alleged wrongdoing.

 The valuation date serves as a cutoff for the information that can be used to estimate value.
 In general, valuators can’t consider any events that happen after the valuation date, unless the information was “reasonably known or knowable” on the valuation date.

-However, there’s a key distinction between events that affect value and those that are indicators of value.
-A valuator may consider an arm’s-length sale or bona fide third-party offer that occurs within a reasonable time frame as an objective indication of value, as well as intervening facts and circumstances that have drastically changed the value of the business since the valuation date.
+However, there’s a key distinction between events that affect the value and those that are indicators of value.
+A valuator may consider an arms-length sale or bona fide third-party offer that occurs within a reasonable time frame as an objective indication of value, as well as intervening facts and circumstances that have drastically changed the value of the business since the valuation date.

 Choosing the appropriate valuation date can be just as important as choosing the valuation method.
 Unfortunately, there’s no universally correct answer.
-Discuss this issue with your valuator to make sure you’re using the appropriate date based on relevant laws, circumstances and information available.
+Discuss this issue with your valuator to make sure you’re using the appropriate date based on relevant laws, circumstances, and information available.